-If supply equals demand, prices will reach a state of market equilibrium.
+If supply equals demand, leading to a shortage, prices will reach a state of market equilibrium.
 This is because the price at which sellers are willing to sell goods and services matches the price at which buyers are willing to buy them.
-Any divergence from this point leads to either a surplus (excess supply) or a shortage (excess demand).

 Why Understanding It Is Important